rlleshi/phar/README.md

 Another approach would be to train a model with two of the input streams at a time (i.e. rgb+skeleton & rgb+audio) and then perhaps combine their results.
 But this wouldn't work due to the nature of the data.
 When it comes to the audio input streams, it can only be exploited for certain actions (e.g. `deepthroat` due to the gag reflex or `anal` due to a higher pitch), while for others it's not possible to derive any insight from their audio (e.g. missionary, doggy and cowgirl do not have any special characteristics to set them apart from an audio perspective).

 Likewise, the skeleton-based model can only be used in those instances where the pose estimation is accurate above a certain confidence threshold (for these experiments the threshold used was 0.4).
 For example, for actions such as `scoop-up` or `the-snake` it's hard to get an accurate pose estimation in most camera angles due to the proximity of the human bodies in the frame (the poses get fuzzy and mixed up).
 This then influences the accuracy of the HAR model negatively.
 However, for actions such as doggy, cowgirl or missionary, the pose estimation is generally good enough to train a HAR model.

-If we have a bigger dataset, then we will probably have enough instances of clean samples for the difficult actions such as to train all (17) of them with a skeleton-based model.
+If we have a bigger dataset, however, then we will probably have enough instances of clean samples for the difficult actions such as to train all (17) of them with a skeleton-based model.
 Skeleton based models are according to the current SOTA literature superior to the rgb-based ones.
 Ideally of course, the pose estimation models should also be fine tuned in the sex domain in order to get a better overall pose estimation.

 #### Metrics